Adityaydv1234/Automated-Metadata-Generation/README.md

 MetaGen is a smart, lightweight AI-powered system that extracts and generates semantically rich metadata from unstructured documents.
 It supports a wide range of formats such as **PDF**, **DOCX**, and **TXT**, combining front-end simplicity with back-end intelligence using NLP, OCR, and semantic analysis.

-> 🔒 All processing can run entirely in the browser — ensuring complete privacy.
+> 🔒 All processing can run entirely in your browser — ensuring complete privacy.
 > 🧠 For advanced semantic processing, a backend option using Python and NLP tools is also included.

 ---